- Your personality isn’t fixed and changes throughout your life.

 Because of trauma.
 Traumas are rules and principles we make about the world and ourselves after going through a painful experience that we didn’t process emotionally.
 They are barriers that exist in our minds.

-Traumas create a fixed mindset which prevents you from evolving and changing.
+Traumas create a fixed mindset that prevents you from evolving and changing.

 Before we begin working towards our goals, we must solve our trauma to transform the fixed mindset into a growth mindset.